Gruppo Sportivo: The 2022-2024: The Spotify Tours, Rock City & Back To Nature

 Gruppo Sportivo started a new tour through the Netherlands and Belgium on March 2, 2024, named Let's Age On Stage.
 The day before, a re-make of debut single Out There In The Jungle was released as Out There In The Jungle (Again), with a contribution from rapper Master Surreal.
 It was the opener of mini-album Back To Nature, which was released digitally on April 5, 2024, but already available from March 2 on the tour.
-Hans Vanderburg about the album: “On our new mini album Back To Nature we return to our roots.
+Hans Vandenburg about the album: “On our new mini album Back To Nature we return to our roots.
 That's the theme that connects the six songs.
 We have re-recorded our very first single 'Out There In The Jungle', making it an exciting mix of a late 70s and 2024 vibes.
 'Strange Brew' is about the early days of the radio when we first started, and 'Rock City' is an ode to our hometown The Hague, our Rock City.
 This is how we go full circle.”

-On April 1 2024, longtime keyboard player Peter Calicher died after a short illness.
+On April 1, 2024, longtime keyboard player Peter Calicher died after a short illness.
 A statement on the band's Facebook page said: After a short illness, our dear friend and keyboard player Peter 'Superman' Calicher passed away on the morning of April 1.
 We have experienced so much together.
 Played, created and laughed a lot.
 Your wish was to continue playing as long as possible and we will do that with you in mind.
 Rest in peace buddy, we will never forget you.

 On April 5, the band celebrated the life of Peter Calicher in De Boerderij in Zoetermeer, where the already planned album release party of the 6-track album Back to Nature took place with (at that time) the 12 year old new keyboard player Len de Quant, son of the band's sound engineer Toon de Quant and pupil of Calicher.
 Len went to elementary when his father started bringing him to Gruppo Sportivo shows.
 At first he helped with roadie tasks while getting music lessons from Peter Calicher and teaching himself to play Gruppo Sportivo songs.
 When Calicher became ill, he was able to replace him during shows.
 After Calicher's death, the band first tried playing with a professional musician since they felt Len was too young, but eventually he turned out to be the best replacement for Peter and the decision was made to continue with him as the band's new keyboards player.